-After a bite at adorable Breakfast Club, head to pick up your Innsbruck Card, which gets you access to many of the sights you'll be visiting.
+After a bite at adorable Breakfast Club, head to pick up your Innsbruck Card, which gets you access to all 22 sights, three cable cars and public transport during your travels.
 Up next is Innsbruck’s landmark, the Golden Roof.
 It was built for the wedding of Emperor Maximilian I to Bianca Maria Sforza and comprises 2,657 fire-gilded copper tiles.

 Just behind the Golden Roof, find the Cathedral of St. James, another reminder of the Habsburg’s power over Innsbruck.
 The opulent Baroque cathedral holds the tomb of Emperor Maximilian III, the great-great-grandson of Maximilian I. Another highlight is the painting of “Mary of Succor” by Cranach above the main altar.

 Walk along Burggraben street to one of Innsbruck’s most impressive Habsburg landmarks.
 The Imperial Palace stretches out against the Nordkette mountain range with a bright Baroque facade.
 During the 15th century it served as the official seat of the Habsburg Empire and thereby became an important nexus of European power.
 Take a guided tour of the state rooms, the breathtaking banquet hall, the Imperial apartments, and the place tower.